rfitzus/AltPartNumDatalinkECM/README.md

 ## Adding an Additional Step to the Workflow

+Below is the stock SO Automation Workflow.

 ![](images/05-StockSOWorkflow.png)

 We'll an additional step to the Stock Workflow after **Check Line Items**.
 Update the branching accordingly so that the steps flow properly.

 ![](images/10-AltPartWorkflow.png)

-## Adding an Action to the new Step
+## Adding an Action to the New Step

 Within our new step we will add a single **Action**.
 You can call it *Update Part Num*.
 We will add four tasks to that Action:
 - Datalink Field Group